Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 ## Data Structure

-See the notebook for data automated report in the Python Notebook.
+See the notebook for data automated report in the [here]Python Notebook.
 The Python file utilised to clean, organize, and prepare data for the dashboard can be found here(insert link).

 (Insert Screen of Dataset - from Python)